dealroom/firestore-connector/README.md

 ---

 ## Contributing
-Every time a change is made we should bump up the version of the module at [setup.py](setup.py).
+Every time a change is made we should bump up the version of the module at [setup.py](setup.py):
+1. `cd to/repository/folder`
+2. activate your poetry env
+3. `./generate_setup.py.sh`